 The companies said that search and browsing history can provide a detailed privacy portrait of internet users and can reveal very sensitive information such as medical conditions, religious beliefs and personal relationships.
 Thus it should be protected by effective legal safeguards.

 The Senate recently considered an amendment to address the concerns raised by the group in its letter.
-They stated that the amendment would explicitly prohibit the use of section 215 of the USA PATRIOT Act for the meaningless collection of search and browsing history.
+They stated that the amendment would expressly prohibit the use of Section 215 of the USA Act for pointless collection of search and browsing history.

 "Congress must seize this opportunity to resolve any potential ambiguities and provide strong legal protections for the entire search and browsing history."